MayKay47/AirBnB_clone_v2/README2.md

 Note that when using the "`alias`" directive, it's important to use the absolute path to the directory, and to include a trailing slash in both the "location" and "`alias`" directives.

+**CI/CD** stands for Continuous Integration/Continuous Deployment, which is a software engineering approach that automates the process of building, testing, and deploying software changes.
+The main goal of CI/CD is to minimize the time between writing a code change and deploying it to production while ensuring the quality and stability of the software.